 GNCC honored my dad at their 2022 Awards Banquet with a teardrop award and a very nice speech about him.
 It was very unexpected - mostly because Dad and I hadn’t been to that many GNCC events in recent years (until 2021).
 But they “get it” and I’ll always be thankful to them for thinking about him.

-Border Battle named “Franks Boys” (Colton Pratt, Dalton Young, and myself) as "Team of the Year" in their series.
+The Border Battle series named “Franks Boys” (Colton Pratt, Dalton Young, and myself) as "Team of the Year" at their 2022 Awards Banquet.
 Two hi-fives to them for understanding what #franktour is all about.

-The Leivan Family was inducted into the Hot Shoe Hall of Fame in Las Vegas.
+The Leivan Family was inducted into the Hot Shoe Hall of Fame in Las Vegas in January 2023.
 This is an incredible honor and we greatly appreciate them recognizing all of us for our efforts in sharing the love of motorcycle racing with others...which is all because of Dad's passion for dirt bikesl

 Muhammad Ali